Next Generation Communications Initiative Awards Summer 2017

 One of the Agnese Nelms Haury Program in Environment and Social Justice’s Next Generation Communications Initiative awards is to the University of Arizona’s (UA) James E. Rogers College of Law’s Environmental Law Society (ELS).
 The student-led ELS is working to establish funding for social justice, public interest internships.
 The Haury Program award supports four law students who are interning during Summer 2017 with social justice and environmental organizations.
 The students want to advocate for a cause they are passionate about as well as build new skills they will use throughout their careers dedicated to this work.

-Alex Erwin is a third year law student and fifth year PhD candidate in the UA Genetics Graduate Interdiscplinary Program.
+Alex Erwin is a third-year law student and fifth-year PhD candidate in the UA Genetics Graduate Interdisciplinary Program.
 Erwin hopes to pursue a career at the intersection of science, policy and law.
 He says, “environmental social justice is an often overlooked aspect of the science, policy, and law equation, where environment protection can disproportionately marginalize poor, rural, or minority communities.”

 Erwin hopes to establish a career to promote a more sustainable system for the environment and wildlife.
 This summer he is working with Earthjustice in Anchorage, Alaska.
-Earthjustice is a non-profit law firm dedicated to enforcing and stengthening environmental laws to help protect wildlife, the environmental and ensure healthy communities.
+Earthjustice is a non-profit law firm dedicated to enforcing and strengthening environmental laws to help protect wildlife, the environment and ensure healthy communities.